Please read first! For information on this function in Sellercloud's original interface, download this file.

 - Main Component

-- Independent (used primarily when sending kits to FBA.
-See below) - Inventory quantity of parent is not drawn from components; its inventory is "Independent" of the components.
-The kit parent gets its inventory quantity by being "assembled" from the components.
-The assembly removes the quantity from the components and "gives" it to the parent.
-It's independency is maintained with sales as well.
-Sales of the kit will not reduce the inventory of components and sales of components will not affect the inventory of the kits.
-See below how to assemble an independent kit.
+Its independence is maintained with sales as well: Sales of the kit will not reduce the inventory of components, and sales of components will not affect the inventory of the kits.
+See below for how to assemble an independent kit.

 All Components and Main Components

-- Add a new product.
-Assign a name that reflects a kit.
+- Add a new product > Assign a name that reflects a kit > Select Kit as the Product Type.

 - Add products to the kit, and enter quantities for each kit component.